RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/01_intro_gui.rst

 Python does not implement GUI, event-driven-programming in its core functionality.
 GUI programming is implemented using imported modules which are often referred to as "toolkits."
-Anyone can implement external modules that facilitate GUI programming and many people have.
+Anyone can implement external modules that facilitate GUI programming, and many people have.
 Therefore you have many options available to you for GUI programming.
 A partial list of options can be found at https://docs.python.org/3/faq/gui.html.
 The following lessons explain how to use the ``Tkinter`` toolkit to create GUI programs.
 Once you